OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrp-consents.md

 The ASPSP creates the resource and responds with a unique ConsentId to refer to the resource.

-The default/initial Status of the resource is set to `AwaitingAuthorisation`.
+The default/initial StatusCode of the resource is set to `AWAU`.

 If the parameters specified by the TPP in this resource are not valid, or fail any rules, the ASPSP must return a 400 Bad Request.
 In such a situation a resource is not created.